vatsalpande/dataScraping/prod/README.md

 It will be added to chrome and turn it on

-cd Downloads/folderName/zalora
+cd Downloads/folderName/prod
-go to zalora folder and run
+go to prod folder and run

 python -m SimpleHTTPServer 8000